Seamless fading page loading transitions via the Browser History API.

 - Does not have an URL starting with

-- Does not have an URL starting with Site URL.
+- Does not have an URL starting with the current Site URL.

 - Does not have an URL with a hostname matching the current page.